 Data Tools

-CSV to SQL INSERT
+CSV to SQL Converter

 Convert CSV rows to SQL INSERT statements.
 Choose your table name, database dialect, and batch size — free, browser-based, no uploads.